CanDIG/canarie_rdm_2018/text/01_cover.md

 supporting single-cell RNA data, and including external linking to related but non-genomic data resources such as for medical imaging.

-CHORD development will focus on four overall activities: data publishing, expanded health data support, findability and access, and authorized privacy-preserving reuse.
+CHORD development will focus on four overall activities.
 In the data publishing activity, a key consideration is the wide variety of possible data sources that researchers will have;
 interoperability will require automated quality control and